 Hence, the uncertainties for the owners and yards are reduced, both when looking into standard solutions and more innovative designs.
 The main outcome is however to more efficiently lower the risks for gas-fuelled ship designs.

-The new DNV GL Rules for Gas Fuelled Ship Installations will be consistent with the IGF Code and are planned to be published July 2015 and to enter into force January 2016. ■
+The new DNV GL Rules for Gas Fuelled Ship Installations will be consistent with the IGF Code and are planned to enter into force in January 2016. ■

 THE INFOGRAPHIC CAN BE REMOVED AND USED AS A POSTER.